 Since then, we have built on that foundation, launching the GSS8000 multi-GNSS simulator with SimPRS in 2008, and the powerful and flexible GSS9000 multi-GNSS simulator with SimPRS in 2014.

 In 2018, in anticipation of the United Kingdom leaving the EU (and therefore being excluded from EU Restricted programmes), we formed a partnership with Fraunhofer IIS and LZE GmbH in Germany to ensure continuity of supply of PRS capability to authorised receiver developers and manufacturers.

 SimPRS became PRS[WARE], and is available via LZE for use with Spirent GSS9000 simulators.
 Fraunhofer IIS, meanwhile, owns the technical design and roadmap for PRS[WARE] and is committed to updating the software in line with developments in the PRS signal.

 Find out more about simulating secure signals with Spirent

 Thanks to our state-of-the-art equipment and long-standing working relationships with the architects of GPS and Galileo, the Spirent GSS9000 remains the industry’s approved simulation platform of choice for performance testing of secure receivers for military and national security purposes.

-If you’d like to discuss Spirent’s capabilities in simulating encrypted Galileo and GPS signals, please do.
+If you’d like to discuss Spirent’s capabilities in simulating encrypted Galileo and GPS signals, please do get in touch.